kuiperzone/PupNet-Deploy/README.md

 and as a Setup file on Windows.
 It provides an example of using desktop and AppStream metadata files, as well as icons and a post-publish script.

-It will be instructive to discuss the major elements of this simple project here. **But first...**
+It will be instructive to discuss the major configuration elements with reference to this simple project. **But first...**

-Clone or download the [PupNet Hello World Project](https://github.com/kuiperzone/PupNet-HelloWorld) to your local drive.
+If you wish to build and try the demo, clone or download the [PupNet Hello World Project](https://github.com/kuiperzone/PupNet-HelloWorld) to your local drive.
 Ensure that you have installed the prerequisites above, or at least those you wish to use.

+Now, take a look at the `HelloWorld.pupnet.conf` in the root of the project.

 <p style="text-align:left;margin-top:2em;margin-bottom:2em;">
     <img src="Media/Screenie-Configuration.png" style="width:60%;max-width:400px;"/>
 </p>

-Take a look at the `HelloWorld.pupnet.conf` in the root of the project.
-This is a simple ini file in which your deployment project is configured.
+This is a simple ini file in which the deployment project is configured.
 You will see that each parameter is documented.
+Where local paths are given, they are local to the `.conf` file, and not your current working directory.

 ### Desktop File ###

 Note the `DesktopFile` parameter which specifies the path (local to the conf file) to a Linux `.desktop` file.
-This describes how your application will appear on the Linux desktop.
 If you leave it blank, one will be generated automatically.
-In the Hello World demo, we have specified a file path, however, in order to show the contents...
+In the Hello World demo, we have specified a file path in order to show the contents...

 Open the file `Deploy/app.desktop`, and you will see: